BreakawayConsulting/platform-sel4-docs/sel4-platform.md

-# seL4 Platform
+# seL4 Core Platform

-seL4 Platform is an operating system personality for the seL4 microkernel.
+The seL4 Core Platform is an operating system (OS) personality for the seL4 microkernel.

+## Purpose of the platform

+* Provide a small and simple OS for a wide range of IoT, cyberphysical and other embedded use cases;
+* provide a reasonable degree of application portability appropriate for the targeted use cases;
+* make seL4-based systems easy to develop and deploy within the target areas;
+* provide well-defined hardware interfaces to ease porting of the Platform;
+* support a high degree of code reuse between deployments;
+* provide well-defined internal interfaces to support diverse implementations of the same logical service to adapt to usage-specific trade-offs and ease compatibility between implementation of system services from different developers;
+* have an architecture that leverages seL4's strong isolation properties to support a near-minimal *trusted computing base* (TCB);
+* be, in principle, amenable to formal analysis of system safety and security properties (although such analysis is beyond the initial scope).

+## Rationale

-The seL4 microkernel provides a highly-flexible and unconstrained set of mechanisms that can be used for building systems.
+The seL4 microkernel provides a set of powerful and flexible mechanisms that can be used for building almost arbitrary systems.
-While very powerful, this flexibility can make it difficult to design systems as there is a mismatch between seL4 concepts, and abstractions that are useful for building systems.
+While minimising constraints on the nature of system designs and scope of deployments, this flexibility makes it challenging to design the best system for a particular use case, requiring extensive seL4 experience from developers.

-The seL4 Platform provides a much simpler and constrained set of abstractions that can be used for building certain types of systems.
+The seL4 Core Platform addresses this challenge by constraining the system architecture and to one that provides enough features and power for this usage class, enabling a much simpler set of developer-visible abstractions.
-A goal of providing this set of abstractions is to enable better software reuse when building systems, by enabling the creation of software components that can interact in a predictable manner.

 ## Terminology

 As with any set of abstractions there are words that take on special meanings.
 This document attempts to clearly describe all of these terms, however as the concepts and abstractions are inter-related it is sometimes necessary to use a term prior to its formal introduction.

 Following is a list of the terms introduced in this document.

-* core
+* processor core (core)
 * protection domain (PD)
 * communication channel (CC)
 * memory region
 * notification
-* protection procedure call (PPC)
+* protected procedure call (PPC)

+As these abstractions are built on seL4 abstractions, their explanations need to refer to the seL4 terms (in *italics*).
+This will help readers familiar with the seL4 abstractions to understand the correspondence.
+However, the intention of this document is that it can be mostly understood without a knowledge of the underlying seL4 abstractions, so the reader with little seL4 background can safely skip references to underlying seL4 constructs.

+However, the [seL4 Whitepaper](https://sel4.systems/About/seL4-whitepaper.pdf) is recommended background information for this document.

 ## Abstractions

 ### Core

-seL4 Platform is designed to run on multi-core systems.
+The seL4 Core Platform is designed to run on multi-core systems.

-A multi-core processor is one in which there are multiple identical processing cores sharing the same L2 cache with uniform memory access.
+For the purpose of this document, a multi-core processor is one in which there are multiple identical processor cores (cores) sharing the same L2 cache with uniform memory access.
-Such a processor is usually limited to eight cores at most.
+Such a processor is usually limited to no more than eight cores.

-seL4 platform is not designed for massively multi-core systems, nor systems with non-uniform memory access (NUMA).
+The seL4 Core Platform is not designed for massively multi-core systems, nor systems with non-uniform memory access (NUMA).

+**Rationale**

+> In large multicore processors many design trade-offs change, trying
+> to support them would introduce unwarranted complexity into the
+> platform, as such processors are presently uncommon in the target domains.

 ### Protection Domain

 A **protection domain** (PD) is the fundamental runtime abstraction in the seL4 platform.
 It is analogous, but very different in detail, to a process on a UNIX system.

-A PD provides a thread-of-control that executes within a fixed seL4 virtual memory space, with a fixed set of seL4 capabilities that enable access to a limited set of seL4 managed resources.
+A PD provides a thread of control that executes within a fixed seL4 *virtual address space*, with a fixed set of seL4 *capabilities* that enable access to a limited set of seL4-managed resources.

-The PD operates at a fixed seL4 priority level.
+The PD operates at a fixed seL4 *priority* level.
-Each PD has an associated seL4 scheduling context.
+Each PD has an associated seL4 *scheduling context*.
 The seL4 scheduling objects controls which core the protection domain normally executes on.

-When an seL4 Platform system is booted all protection domains in the system execute an *initialisation* procedure.
+When an seL4 Core Platform system is booted, all protection domains in the system execute an *initialisation* procedure.
 The initialisation procedure runs using the PD's seL4 scheduling object.

-After the initialisation procedure is complete the protection domain's *notification* procedure will be invoked whenever the protection domain receives a notification.
+After the initialisation procedure is complete, the protection domain's *notification* procedure will be invoked whenever the protection domain receives a *notification*.
-The notification procedure also runs using the PD's seL4 scheduling object.
+The notification procedure also runs using the PD's seL4 scheduling context.
-The scheduling procedure will not run at the same time as the initialisation procedure, and will never be called in parallel (i.e. there is only a single instance of the notification procedure running at any point in time).
+The notification procedure will not run at the same time as the initialisation procedure, and will never be called in parallel (i.e. there is only a single instance of the notification procedure running at any point in time).

-In addition to the initialisation and notification procedures a protection domain *may* provide a *protected* procedure.
+In addition to the initialisation and notification procedures a protection domain *optionally* provide a *protected* procedure.
-The *protected* procedure is one that can be call from a different protection domain.
+The *protected* procedure is one that can be called from a different protection domain.
-When the protected procedure is called it shall runs at the PD's priority, but will use the **callers** seL4 scheduling object.
+When the protected procedure is called, it executes at the PD's priority, but will use the **callers** seL4 scheduling object, and therefore on the caller's core.
 A consequence of this is that the protected procedure may run on a different core to that on which the initialisation and notification procedures run.
-The protected procedure will not run in parallel with either the initialisation or the notification procedures.
+The protected procedure will not run in parallel with either the initialisation or the notification procedures, so there is no need for concurrency control within a PD.

 There is a small set of seL4 platform APIs that a protection domain may make use of (from any type of procedure).
 These are:

 * call a protected procedure in a different protection domain
-* send a notification to a different protection domain
+* send a notification to a different protection domain.

-These calls only possible in the case where a communication channel is established with the other protection domain.
+These calls are only possible in the case where a *communication channel* is established between the PDs.

+**Rationale**

+> PDs are single-threaded to keep the programming model and
+> implementations simple, and because this serves the needs of most
+> present use cases in the target domains.
+Extending the model to
+> multithreaded applications (clients) is straightforward and an be
+> done if needed.
+Extending to multithreaded services is possible but
+> requires additional infrastructure for which we see no need in the
+> near future.

 ### Memory regions